-HVAC is short for Heating, Ventilation and Air Conditioning.
-HVAC is most often used to depict the whole heating and cooling system consisting of the duct work, air filters, humidification controls, and registers.
+HVAC is short for Heating, Ventilation, and Air Conditioning.
+HVAC is most often used to depict the whole heating and cooling system consisting of ductwork, air filters, humidification controls, and registers.

 Yes.
 Loud heating and cooling equipment contribute to sound pollution.
 Although no financial savings are tied to lower sound levels, the sound rating of a cooling system can have a considerable effect on comfort and enjoyment of your home.
 The sound level of an air conditioner or heat pump depends on a variety of factors, such as the age and make of the unit, and whether the compressor is insulated or not can contribute to the amount of noise it makes.

 Bigger isn’t always better; its performance and efficiency that count.
 Before purchasing a replacement system, you should make sure your system is sized to match your needs and budget.
 Your Texas Pride Heating & Air will thoroughly assess your home and comfort requirements to determine the proper size and make the appropriate recommendation.